calmm-js/documentation/redux-vs-calmm.md

 [![Gitter](https://img.shields.io/gitter/room/calmm-js/chat.js.svg?style=flat-square)](https://gitter.im/calmm-js/chat)

-# Redux vs Calm^2
+# Redux vs Calmm

-In this brief note we compare some aspects of Calm^2 and Redux.
+In this brief note we compare some aspects of Calmm and Redux.
 We assume that the reader is already familiar with [Redux](http://redux.js.org/).
-We also assume that the reader has basic familiarity with [Calm^2](introduction-to-calmm.md).
+We also assume that the reader has basic familiarity with [Calmm](introduction-to-calmm.md).
 Our goal here is to gain a deeper understanding on how they are related.

 ## Stores with Bacon